 4.3.
 Divergences

-Divergence is a crucial advanced signal that anticipates a potential trend change.
+Divergence is a crucial advanced signal that anticipates a potential structural trend change before it becomes obvious on the price chart.

-- Bullish Divergence: Price makes a lower low, but %R makes a higher low.
-This suggests selling momentum is secretly weakening, giving an early signal for an upward reversal.
+- Bullish Divergence: Price prints a lower low, but the %R prints a higher low.
+This structural mismatch suggests that underlying selling momentum is drying up, providing an early warning of an upward reversal.

-- Bearish Divergence: Price makes a higher high, but %R makes a lower high.
-This signals buying pressure is fading, anticipating a potential move down.
+- Bearish Divergence: Price prints a higher high, but the %R prints a lower high.
+This suggests that underlying buying pressure is exhausting, anticipating a potential move to the downside.

 4.4.
 Center Zone Movement